docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 The "freeze folder structure except for workspace manager" option must be checked if you do not want other users to modify the directory structure.

 ##Workspace settings
-To edit the workspace properties, click on "Administration".
+To edit the workspace properties, click on "Workspaces administration".

-{% image /assets/images/documentation/en/account.png "Account Management"%}
+{% image /assets/images/documentation/dev/en/settings.png "Account Management"%}

 Then, select the workspace you want to edit.